 For Further information please view the Sydney TAFE Refund Policy.

-Sydney Institute partners with other education institutions to promote selected courses with VET FEE-HELP loans available to students.
-They are:
+Sydney TAFE partners with other education institutions to deliver and assess selected courses with VET FEE-HELP loans available to students.
+They are/were:

 Sign up for info